 Proceeding following hearing - executive session: (After adjournment, the panel remains in executive session to determine the award, if any.
 The panel will follow the procedure set forth in the Code of Ethics and Arbitration Manual as to the opportunity for procedural review.
 Boards should consider having Board counsel review awards prior to issuance.
 This will serve to protect the Board by minimizing vulnerability to litigation.)
 (Revised 11/12)

-Authority: The Procedural Review Hearing Tribunal present here today is a body duly constituted under the authority of the
+Authority: The Procedural Review Hearing Tribunal present

-Chairperson's Procedural Guide: Conduct of a Procedural Review Hearing (Arbitration)
+Chairperson's Procedural Guide: Conduct of a Procedural Review Hearing reviewed by (the Board's Grievance Committee) (or) (a panel of the Board's Grievance Committee members) and referred to the